The

 • Vegan imitation cheese

-Choose one or a combination of different cheeses for a delicious lunch or snack that’s friendly for all types of kids.
+Choose one or a combination of different cheeses for a delicious lunch or snack that’s friendly for all kids.

 Here is where your kids can really get involved in their meal choice and have some fun.
 Popular pizza kit toppings include: